-(2) Due to the group being in a tax loss position in many jurisdictions during the current financial year, the Company has not recognised a tax benefit for current period losses.
+(1) Due to the group being in a tax loss position in many jurisdictions during the current financial year, the Company has not recognised a tax benefit for current period losses.

-(3) The majority of this adjustment relates to effectively settling a portion of the disputes in the Canada Revenue Agency tax audit for tax years 2007-2012 (See the Canadian income tax audits section on page 68).
+(2) The majority of the adjustment in the prior year relates to effectively settling a portion of the disputes in the Canada Revenue Agency tax audit for tax years 2007-2012 (See the Canada note below).